top of page

-Some aspects of the challenges will be updated, so the attached documents are for general information only and should not be used for the Asia conference.
+As the challenges are currently being developed, the information below is general information only.
 Updated information will be provided for those participating in the challenge.

 If you have a diabetes simulation model and have not participated in an Mt Hood Challenge conference before, please email mthood2016@gmail.com so you can receive updates.